nu11us/nu11e.py/readme.md

-A personal number theory library used for programming competitions.
+A personal library used for programming competitions.

 ## Current Modules